 Your completed application must be submitted 14 days in advance of the program’s application deadline in order to be considered for a fee waiver.
 Please choose the “Request a fee waiver” option as your method of payment on the payment information page.

 For more information on waivers see Application Fee Waiver on the Graduate School website.

 I'm an international student.
-Do I have to submit TOEFL results?
+Do I have to submit TOEFL or IELTS results?

 Language proficiency exams are not required of those students who have earned a degree from a non-U.S. university where the primary language of instruction is English, or from a college or university in the United States, or in any of the following countries: Australia, Bahamas, Botswana, Cameroon, Canada (except Quebec), Ethiopia, Ghana, Ireland, Kenya, Lesotho, Liberia, Malawi, New Zealand, Nigeria, Zimbabwe, South Africa, Sierra Leone, Swaziland, Tanzania, Gambia, Uganda, United Kingdom (England, Scotland, Northern Ireland, Wales), West Indies, Zambia.
 Students with degrees from universities in countries not on this list should have their university Registrar or Dean provide an official letter to the student, referencing the applicant's name and proposed area of study, stating that English is the primary language of instruction for that institution.
 The applicant should submit a scanned copy of this letter along with the transcript at the time of application.

-What are Brown's codes for reporting TOEFL scores?
+What are Brown's codes for reporting TOEFL or IELTS scores?

 I applied for entry to Brown’s Literary Arts Program last year and was not accepted.
 Do I have to start over?

 Yes, you will need to reapply.
 You must complete a new application, submit a new application fee, and send in new supporting materials.

 What if I miss the Dec.
 15 deadline?